Who is Mint 400 Records?

 My philosphy on records is that good songwriters make good records and little else matters.
 I didn't want to make my label revolve around anything but music and I wanted to provide a way for the artists I signed to record as much as possible and basically say screw all of the other bullshit that has become the music industry.
 Through keeping overhead costs down we are able to make a ton of records with a ton of bands and get them out to radio and out for licensing and that is what we are about.
 We don't have glossy pictures of every artist or fancy 50,000$ videos.
 What we do have are amazing bands that write amazing records.

-I personally reject the way that the music industry is structured.
+The music industry is broken.
 The major labels love to scoop up these young bands who are broke and put them on the road for 5 years to promote their shitty album that cost them a million dollars to make.
 In the end the only one getting rich 95% of the time is the corporate label and nobody else.
 Mint 400 is about songwriters and great musicians making records in their bedrooms or a basement, records with meaning.
 Records that are made most of the time for free or at very little cost, records that have taken months to make.
 The only thing we pursue for our labels music are things that get our records heard such as radio, licensing and digital distro.
 Mint 400 is about the cool creative endeavors like when we covered the Beach Boys "Pet Sounds" or Nirvana's "In Utero" and we gave it away for free, because it was about just being creative and having fun.
 We exist outside the norm of the music industry and we hope that our business model becomes the norm of the future.
 Where labels concern themselves only with putting out good music that is accessible, cheap and for the fans.

 The name Mint 400?